What is Brand Ownership & Why Is It Important For Your Company?

 - Marketing teams often lead brand-related projects.
-They educate other departments on why branding matters and help teammates use brand assets to achieve consistency across design and messaging.
+They educate other departments on why branding matters and help teammates use brand asset management to achieve consistency across design and messaging.

 - Sales teams communicate your brand messaging and values to potential customers.
 They are often the first people potential customers interact with, so they create the first impression of your company and brand.

 - Product teams own product development.
 They're responsible for bringing brand visuals, design, and messaging into your product to ensure it's consistent with your marketing and customer-facing content.